 After checking out the Model Train Museum, head back to Skunk Train and wait for them to begin the boarding process.
 Boarding is quick, and once you are on the train, you can go wherever you would like.

-There is a small cafe with food and drinks if you want to buy something during the ride as well.
+There is a small cafe with food and drinks if you want to buy something during the ride.

 The train started promptly at 1 PM and took the first 5 minutes to go through the city before trading the cars and houses for green trees and a small river.